 tickets on sale now for all post show receptions below!

-After the final performance of El Fuego de Una Mujer, the Hispanic Heritage celebration continues 6:00pm - 8:00pm in the adjacent gallery of Artes de la Rosa at Rose Marine Theater.
-VIP ticket holders will sip on ice-cold Topo Chico and indulge in a cocktails and delicious bites by Chef Juan of Magdalena's as we sway to the sounds of DJ JC!
+After the second performance of El Fuego de Una Mujer, which concludes Noches de Ópera and our Opening Weekend, the celebration continues from 6:00pm - 8:00pm in the adjacent gallery of Artes de la Rosa at Rose Marine Theater.
+Join your fellow patrons to meet the artists, sip on ice-cold Topo Chico and indulge in a cocktails and delicious bites by Chef Juan of Magdalena's as we sway to the sounds of DJ JC!

 A Profound New Work

-After the performance of An African American Requiem, VIP ticket holders will join artists and composer-conductor Damien Geter as we toast the evening’s performance.
-Live music, light bites, cocktails and party goers will fill the galleries of Arts Fort Worth from 8:00pm - 10:00pm.
+Promptly following An African American Requiem, join us to mingle with Artist and Composer-Conductor Damien Geter, as well as other performers, as we toast the evening’s performance.
+Live music, light bites, cocktails and party-goers will fill the galleries of Arts Fort Worth from 8:00pm - 10:00pm.
 Get your tickets today!

 The Sold-Out Concert Returns

-After the performance of A Night of Black Excellence, VIP ticket holders are invited to join the cast and creatives at Arts Fort Worth, located at 1300 Gendy St, for an after-party of MORE music, art, culture, and fun.
+Immediately after the curtain closes on A Night of Black Excellence, join the cast and creatives at Arts Fort Worth, located at 1300 Gendy St, for an after-party of MORE music, MORE art, MORE culture, and MORE fun.
 Designed by Embodiez Decor, guests will be treated to delicious food catered by Chef Derrika, Chef Scotty Scott, and Chef Melvin Robinson of Dough Boy Donuts.

 Fort Worth natives and creative artisans Jessica Fuentes and Johnica Rivers will host and lead us through a discussion of Racial Equity in the Arts.